Skip to main content

 Additionally, the data points you add to the visitor profile will be available when analyzing your experiments, allowing you to filter and break down your results by factors like device and browser.
 Kameleoon Hybrid mode automatically collects a variety of data points on the client-side, making it easy to break down your results based on these pre-collected data points.
 See the complete list here.

-When a user completes a desired action (for example, making a purchase), it counts as a conversion.
-To track conversions, you must use the track_conversion() method, and provide the visitor_code and goal_id parameters.
+When a user completes a desired action (such as making a purchase), it is recorded as a conversion.
+To track conversions, use the track_conversion() method and provide the required visitor_code and goal_id parameters.

 Sending events to analytics solutions